 Ultimately, every business has a brand and every new business will have a brand.
 Crafting your brand upfront gives you the chance to better define and communicate your message and story.

-If you’re planning on a custom cut & sew clothing line you may want to consider a dedicated branding agency to help you craft your brand.
-If you’re planning on a print-on-demand or a private label brand where you’re investment and budget is much smaller, developing your own brand can be a worthwhile and low cost option.
+If you’re planning on creating a custom cut and sew clothing line, you may want to consider hiring a dedicated branding agency to help you craft your brand.
+If you’re planning on a print-on-demand or a private label brand where your investment and budget are much smaller, developing your own brand can be a worthwhile and low-cost option.

 At this stage you need to identify:

 - What brand would speak best to this market

 Below, we will quickly introduce you to several key elements of developing your clothing company brand, however, for a complete breakdown of all brand elements, as well as the guide and worksheets to define all your brand elements, check out our branding guide, A Better Brand.

 Defining your market is important for any brand, but especially for brands in the clothing and apparel market because it’s extremely saturated.
 By broadly targeting large groups of people, you’re setting yourself up for failure right from the beginning.
 What you want to do is niche down and create segments.